DLaMott/Chip8/README.md

 programmed for these computers

 <hr>
-The Chip8 emulator supports additional ROM files as tha application allows for a user menu prompt to load a rom.
+The Chip8 emulator supports additional ROM files as the application allows for a user menu prompt to load a rom.
 Upon load users will initially be present with the classic game known as PONG.
 Have fun playing some classic retro games!